drips-network/docs/docs/the-protocol/accounts-in-drips.md

 Here again, we can see how NFTDriver acts as a kind of translation layer between the account and the authorization features of interest (i.e. "does the sender hold this NFT?") and the more generalized account IDs required by DripsHub.
 The end result is that developers building on Drips are able to mint new
 NFT-based accounts, which will each have their own balances and settings for streaming and splitting, whenever they wish.
 And each such NFT also corresponds to a single underlying account ID in Drips.

-Having looked at AddressDriver and NFTDriver in detail, we can now see how the Drips Protocol's extensible account model enables many different types of accounts to be used, all of which still function similarly and interchangably at the lowest level of the protocol.
+Having looked at AddressDriver and NFTDriver in detail, we can now see how the Drips Protocol's extensible account model enables many different types of accounts to be used, all of which still function similarly and interchangeably at the lowest level of the protocol.

 ## User Accounts and the Drips Javascript SDK